runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_1_intro_to_USTB/README.md

 	+ USTB + Field II examples.
 You need to install and add ultrasound simulator Field II (https://field-ii.dk/) to your MATLAB path.
 See simple description below.
 		+ examples/field_II/STAI_L11_resolution_phantom.m

-+ Part 3 : Recording an image of a CIRS phantom using the Verasonics Vantage 256 scanner.
-	+ Using the example available at examples/verasonics/FI_linear_array_L11.m record two images
-		+ One image of the point scatteres in the phantom
-		+ One image of the cysts in the phantom
-	+ Using the example available at examples/verasonics/FI_phased_array_P4.m record an image covering both the point scatteres and the cysts in the phantom.

 ## How to download k-wave and Field II

 ### K-wave